12 Monkeys (TV series): Development

 The series creators plotted three seasons in advance, although they noted that the show could go on for longer than that.
 During the second season they said they need four seasons to tell the complete story.
 The ending of the series has been known to them since the beginning.
 Matalas said about it: "We have a definitive target in place.
 It's very emotional and it's going to make everyone cry."
 Chaidez said the ending is designed to "circle back".

 The series premiered on January 16, 2015, and was renewed for a second season on March 12, 2015, which premiered on April 18, 2016.
-Matalas and Fickett, who had opted for Chaidez to showrun the first season because of her bigger experience working on TV, replaced her during the second season, after her departure to showrun her own TV series, Hunters.
-Chaidez instead was credited as a consultant for the season.
+Matalas and Fickett stepped in to replace Chaidez as showrunners during the second season.

 The third season was announced on June 29, 2016, and premiered on May 19, 2017, with the first episode being the directorial debut for Matalas.
 Fickett left his position as executive producer and was credited as consultant, leaving Matalas the sole showrunner for the season.
 Nevertheless, Fickett provided the story and helped write the screenplay for the season's fourth episode, "Brothers".
 In a change over how the previous seasons were released, Syfy aired the entire third season over three consecutive nights.
 A fourth and final season was announced on March 16, 2017.
 It consisted of 11 episodes, which premiered on June 15, 2018, and concluded on July 6, 2018.